Table of contents II Determining physical properties of membrane

 (Gfp) The X in the sequence above indicates the chromophore position.
 Fluorescence, general Fluorescence occurs when excited electrons in a singlet state (electron

-to the lowest (first) level singlet.
-EX (to 2nd or higher singlet) excitation - excitation state lifetime
+spins in molecule are EX (to 2nd or higher singlet) excitation - excitation state lifetime

 - emisson (from 1st singlet) EM While absorption is very fast and takes about 10-15 seconds, internal conversion to the first singlet level is about 1,000 fold slower.
 The actual lifetime of the electron in the first excited singlet, before fluorescence emission occurs, is fairly long and lasts about 10-8 seconds.
 Fluorescence is a spontaneous process and is favoured in conjugated double bond systems of the pp* transition, because the probability of a spontaneous emission is related to the integrated intensity of an absorption band; the stronger the intensity of absorption of the first singlet, the higher the probability for fluorescence (the energy of a transition is determined by the spacing between the energy levels; however, not all photons of the correct energy quanta will be absorbed, the fraction of photons absorbed is the intensity of absorption; see vanHolde chapters 8.4 and 11 for details).
 This is found in sidechains of tryptophane and tyrosine amino acids and is more pronounced in the autocatalytically derived chromophore sidechain of GFP.
 The entire wavelength of visible light results in a fluorescence spectra,